 Method: returns true if it’s allowed to resume this file transfer right now, else returns false.
 If this Filetransfer corresponds to a file transfer that is no longer present in the persistent storage false will be returned (this is no error).

-boolean canResumeTransfer()
+boolean isAllowedToResumeTransfer()

 Method: resumes the file transfer.